 As I documented last year, going out to eat when you're a vegan can be very limiting.
 However, while vegetarian options are abundant, this is even better news for the plant-based diet follower, as you can still dabble with a bit of meat product here and there.

-This might not be the number one reason you'd give up your red meat, but there are several studies that indicate giving up meat, in particular, beef, would do wonders for reducing global warming.
-Research led by Oxford Martin School found that "widespread switch to vegetarianism would cut emissions by nearly two thirds."
-Lead author, Marco Springmann, MD, revealed that "the food system is responsible [currently] for more than a quarter of all greenhouse gas emissions, and therefore a major driver of climate change."
+This might not be the number one reason you'd give up your red meat, but several studies indicate giving up meat, in particular, beef, would do wonders for reducing global warming.
+A 2018 study published in The Lancet Planetary Health found that globally countries that moved to balanced, low-meat dietary patterns resulted in large reductions in greenhouse gas emissions of 54% to 87%.
+Lead author, Marco Springmann, MD, revealed in the The Guardian that "the food system is responsible [currently] for more than a quarter of all greenhouse gas emissions, and therefore a major driver of climate change."